 The local equivalent to the “911” emergency line in Belgium is 101 for emergencies requiring police assistance.
 For all other emergencies, please dial 112.

-The Belgian “Commission for financial assistance to victims of intentional acts of violence” provides financial compensation, under specific circumstances, for victims of crime and for those who have suffered injuries and consequent loss caused by such incidents.
+The Belgian “Commission for financial assistance to victims of intentional acts of violence” provides financial compensation, under specific circumstances, for victims of crime and for those who have suffered injuries and consequent losses caused by such incidents.
 The Commission also provides for dependents or immediate family members of homicide victims.
-For more information, contact the Commission by phone at 32 2 542-7208; 32 2 542-7218; 32 2 542-7224; 32 2 542-7229, or 32 2 542-7244; by e-mail at firstname.lastname@example.org or email@example.com ; or visit the Ministry website (French, Dutch, and German only).
+For more information, contact the Commission by phone at 32 2 542-7208; 32 2 542-7218; 32 2 542-7224; 32 2 542-7229, or 32 2 542-7244; by e-mail at firstname.lastname@example.org or email@example.com ; or visit the Ministry of Justice website (French, Dutch, and German only).

 Please see our information for victims of crime, including possible victim compensation programs in the United States.

 CRIMINAL PENALTIES: While you are traveling in Belgium, you are subject to its laws even if you are a U.S. citizen.
 Foreign laws and legal systems can be vastly different than our own, and criminal penalties will vary from country to country.
 There are also some things that might be legal in the country you visit, but still illegal in the United States.
 For instance, you can be prosecuted under U.S. law if you buy pirated goods.
-Engaging in sexual conduct with children or using or disseminating child pornography in a foreign country is a crime prosecutable in the United States.
+Engaging in sexual conduct with children, or using or disseminating child pornography in a foreign country is a crime prosecutable in the United States.
 If you break local laws in Belgium, your U.S. passport won’t help you avoid arrest or prosecution.
 It’s very important to know what’s legal and what’s not where you are going.

 Persons violating Belgian laws, even unknowingly, may be expelled, arrested, or imprisoned.
 Penalties for possessing, using, or trafficking in illegal drugs in Belgium are severe, and convicted offenders can expect long jail sentences and heavy fines.